alicer3/corda-kubernetes-deployment/README.md

 The operation side consists of few aspects.
 - [one-time setup](#ONE-TIME-SETUP): environment configuration, docker image preparation for later deployment and Ingress Controller (shared by the whole environment) deployment
-- [per node deployment](#PER-NODE-DEPLOYMENT): deploy a node, its database and upper layer sprintboot application in different scenarios
+- [per node deployment](#PER-NODE-DEPLOYMENT): deploy a node, its database and upper layer springboot application in different scenarios
 - [deletion](#DELETION): how to delete the deployments
-- [per node modification](): this is not implemented yet, but it means partial re-deployment. eg. re-deploy the corda node without touching the DB and sprintboot application
+- [per node modification](): this is not implemented yet, but it means partial re-deployment. eg. re-deploy the corda node without touching the DB and springboot application
 - [useful commands](#USERFUL-COMMANDS): useful commands

 ### ONE-TIME SETUP